wpscanteam/wpscan/README.md

     --wp-plugins-dir <wp plugins dir>  Same thing than --wp-content-dir but for the plugins directory.
 If not supplied, WPScan will use wp-content-dir/plugins.
 Subdirectories are allowed

-    --proxy  Supply a proxy in the format host:port (will override the one from conf/browser.conf.json)
+    --proxy  Supply a proxy in the format host:port or protocol://host:port (will override the one from conf/browser.conf.json).
+             HTTP, SOCKS4 SOCKS4A and SOCKS5 are supported.
+If no protocol is given (format host:port), HTTP will be used

     --wordlist | -w <wordlist>  Supply a wordlist for the password bruter and do the brute.